miykael/nipype-beginner-s-guide/_sources/neuroimaging.txt

     .. image:: images/tractography_small.gif
        :align: left

-Diffusion imaging is done to get information about the brain's white matter connections.
+Diffusion imaging is done to obtain information about the brain's white matter connections.
 There are multiple modalities to record diffusion images, such as diffusion tensor imaging (DTI), diffusion spectrum imaging (DSI), diffusion weighted imaging (DWI) and diffusion functional MRI (DfMRI).
-By recording the diffusion trajectory of the molecules (usually water) in a given voxel, one can make assumptions about the underlying structure in the voxel.
-For example, if one voxel contains mostly horizontal fiber tracts, the water molecule in this region will mostly diffuse (move) in a horizontal manner, as they can't move vertically because of this neural barrier.
-The diffusion itself is caused mostly by the `Brownian motion <https://en.wikipedia.org/wiki/Brownian_motion>`_.
+By recording the diffusion trajectory of the molecules (usually water) in a given voxel, one can make inferences about the underlying structure in the voxel.
+For example, if one voxel contains mostly horizontal fiber tracts, the water molecules in this region will mostly diffuse (move) in a horizontal manner, as they can't move vertically because of this neural barrier.
+The diffusion itself is mostly a `Brownian motion <https://en.wikipedia.org/wiki/Brownian_motion>`_.

 .. only:: latex